Resources & Scholarships for Black Students | EduMed.org

 - American Dental Hygienists’ Association (AHDA)

-The ADHA is open to all dental hygiene professionals and students; it aims to promote the professional interests of registered dental hygienists by promoting dental hygiene education and practice. - National Society of Allied Health (NSAH)
+Open to all dental hygiene professionals and students, the ADHA advocates for the interests of registered dental hygienists by promoting dental hygiene education and practice. - National Society of Allied Health (NSAH)

 The NSAH is made up of HBCUs that provide allied health programs.
 Student resources include awards, career development, and the Epsilon Tau Sigma Honor Society. - Student National Medical Association (SNMA)